Summary: Act 2: Prologue

 Summary: Act 2: Scene 2

-In the port of Southampton, King Henry prepares his armies to sail for France.
-The conversation between Gloucester, Exeter, and Westmorland reveals that Henry has discovered the treachery of Cambridge, Scrope, and Grey, but the traitors don’t know it yet.
-Henry enters with these same traitors, asking their advice on a case: a drunken man was arrested the previous day for speaking against Henry in public.
-Henry plans to free him, but Cambridge, Scrope, and Grey advise him to punish the man instead.
+Act 2, scene 2, shifts to the port of Southampton, where King Henry prepares his armies to sail for France.
+The conversation between Gloucester, Exeter, and Westmoreland reveals that Henry has discovered the treachery of Cambridge, Scroop, and Grey, but the traitors don’t know it yet.
+Henry enters with these same traitors, asking their advice on a case related to a drunken man who was arrested the previous day for speaking against Henry in public.
+Henry plans to free him, but Cambridge, Scroop, and Grey advise him to punish the man instead.

-King Henry decides to free the man anyway, and he lets Cambridge, Scrope, and Grey know that he has discovered their intended betrayal, handing them the incriminating evidence on paper.
+King Henry decides to free the man anyway.
+He then informs Cambridge, Scroop, and Grey that he has discovered their intended betrayal by handing them the incriminating evidence on paper.
 The three beg for mercy, but Henry is inflexible: he asks how they can possibly seek mercy for themselves when they think an ordinary drunkard deserves no mercy.
-Henry can barely believe that they would sell his life for money—especially Scrope, who has been a close friend—and orders the trio to be executed.
+Henry can barely believe that they would sell his life for money—especially Scroop, who has been a close friend.
+He orders the trio to be executed.
 Taking the discovery of the traitors as a sign that God is on the side of the English, Henry orders his fleet to sail for France at last.

 Read a translation of Act 2: Scene 2.